Demographics of sexual orientation: 2021

 In 2021, Ipsos interviewed people in 27 countries spanning all continents on their sexual orientation and gender identity.
 For some countries the samples were weighed for representativity, but in others with less internet access, they skewed more urban.
-In this survey, 80% of people worldwide identified as heterosexual, 3% as homosexual, 4% as bisexual, and 1% each as pansexual, asexual, and other.
+In this survey, on average about 80% of people worldwide identified as heterosexual, 3% as gay, lesbian or homosexual, 4% as bisexual, 1% as pansexual or omnisexual, 1% as asexual, 1% as "other", and 11% don't know or won't say.
 Results indicated that significant differences in sexual identity have emerged between generations across the globe, with the youngest group, or Generation Z, being more likely to identify as bisexual (9%) than Millennials (4%), Generation X (3%) and Boomers (2%).
 Generation Z and Millennials were also more likely to identify as homosexual, with 4% and 3% doing so respectively, compared to 2% of Generation X and 1% of Boomers.
 In addition, the survey found that men are more likely than women to identify as homosexual (4% vs. 1%).
-The survey found that Sweden was the country with the highest rate of individuals identifying as transgender.